OpenRockets/web-dev-error-solutions/errors/mern/handling-mongoose-casterror-in-a-next-js-express-js-and-react-js-application/README.md

+# 🐞 Handling Mongoose `CastError` in a Next.js, Express.js, and React.js Application

 This document addresses a common error encountered when building applications using the MERN stack (MongoDB, Express.js, React.js, and Next.js): the Mongoose `CastError`.
 This error typically arises when attempting to perform a database query using an invalid data type.
 For instance, passing a string to a field expecting a number, or vice-versa.